Business Watch is an advocate for local governments and the contractors that serve them.

 Business Watch supports tax policies that promote a balanced approach to cuts and revenue.
 It is in everyone’s best interest to both save money and consider new or increased revenue sources.

 Business Watch supports the citizen’s right to local self-government, individual community standards and the unique services local governments provide.
-Business Watch members strongly support the concept of local decision making.
+Business Watch strongly support the concept of local decision making.

 The Business Watch team truly understands the importance of the relationship between local government and the businesses that serve them.
-Their advocacy on behalf of their members with the Legislature had not only been beneficial to Jones Edmunds, but allowed us to better serve our clients.
+Their advocacy on behalf of their members with the Legislature has not only been beneficial to Jones Edmunds, but allowed us to better serve our clients.

 2023 & 2024 Legislative Information

 In even numbered years, the Legislature meets between January and March.
-The 2022 session is scheduled for January 11 through March 11.
-Committee meetings are scheduled for the weeks of September 20, October 11, October 18, November 1, November 15 and November 29.
-Local delegation meetings will also occur during the fall.
+The 2024 session is scheduled for January 9 through March 8.
+Committee meetings will be held the weeks of Sept.
+18 (House only), Oct.
+9, Oct.
+16, Nov.
+6, Nov.
+13, Dec.
+4 and Dec.
+11.

 Before any bill becomes a law, it must pass both chambers and be signed by the Governor.
 Most new laws take effect July 1 of that year.

-Florida House of Representatives: Speaker Chris Sprowls; Part of Pinellas County
+Florida House of Representatives: Speaker Paul Renner; Flagler & part of St. Johns County

-Florida Senate: President Wilton Simpson; Citrus, Hernando and part of Pasco County
+Florida Senate: President Kathleen Passidomo; Collier, Hendry and part of Lee County